-After the steps described in the previous section is followed, the wic image is flashed into eMMC flash.
-This section describes steps to boot the board via eMMC.
+After the steps described in the previous section are followed, the wic the image is flashed into eMMC flash.
+This section describes the steps to boot the board via eMMC.

-• Use enable eMMC boot under U-Boot using the commands below:
+- Use enable eMMC boot under U-Boot using the commands below: - For LS1028ARDB:

 '''

-- For LS1028ARDB:
+=> qixis_reset emmc

 '''